Best hikes in Oregon

 Coastal Hikes in Oregon

 If you’re looking for an epic adventure on the Oregon coast, then Samuel H. Boardman has you covered.
-Many of the viewpoints only take a short walk from the parking lot, so have your camera ready.

 RELATED: Guide to Samuel H. Boardman Scenic Area

-2. Ecola State Park
+2. Indian Beach Park via Ecola State Park

 Hike through pristine forests and poke your head out to glorious views of the Pacific Ocean.
-The trails offer lots of magical cliff-side views overlooking secluded beaches as the waves crash against the shores.
+The trail offer lots of magical cliff-side views overlooking secluded beaches as the waves crash against the shores.

 Ecola State Park - One of the best hikes in Oregon